Terran readers, in this your forty-second century, please keep in mind

 Now spare a thought for Bulwer-Lytton, author of The Last of the Barons.
 It's a great book, but, through no fault of the author, it suffers from history's poor plotting.
 A much more satisfying climax to the tale could have been achieved by placing the defeat and fall of the Kingmaker as the last act in the drama, with Edward of York closing in on him after having defeated the tardy and mistrustful Margaret at the Battle of Tewkesbury.
 Unfortunately, history made a mess of the sequence: Tewkesbury occurred after Barnet.
 You see what we mean about the shape being wrong?
 Anti-climacterically, the final defeat of the House of Lancaster occurred after the Kingmaker was already slain.

 Your World War Two is similarly skewed.
 Axis tail-enders Japan continued to fight for three months after the Third Reich had met its doom.
-No writer, given the choice, would opt to structure an epic so lopsidedly; but the option of a properly streamlined fate is often unavailable on your planet.
+No writer, given the choice, would opt to structure an epic so lopsidedly; but the option of a properly streamlined fate, more often than not, is simply unavailable on your planet.

-The challenge is to explain the reason for the difference between the third planet and the seventh.
-Why is your history so artistically inept?
+The challenge is to explain why your history is so artistically inept.
+What is the reason for such difference between the third planet and the seventh?

-Let us resort to analogy.
-We will offer you one which illuminates, both what we have in common and wherein we differ:
+We will offer you an analogy in physics, one which illuminates both what we have in common and wherein we differ.

-Brute cause-and-effect chains, we both have; the strong links, like the ionic bonds that bind atoms to form molecules - they exist with us as they exist with you.
+Brute cause-and-effect chains, like the powerful ionic bonds that bind atoms to form molecules - they exist with us as they exist with you.
 Here on Ooranye, though, life-stories must also submit to a higher steering.
 This is a force which does not bind short-range, but can be likened more to the diffuse, elastic, inter-molecular attractions that give surface tension to a liquid.
 Call it destiny if you wish; or call it reality's plot; in terms of fate-trajectory it's a morphic current inclined to shape the flow of events into those aesthetic proportions to which a Terran fiction-writer will make his story adhere, if he can.